 The cat bolted as a wall of flame approached the Miller’s Carriage Lane house in the Wikiup neighborhood around 1 a.m.
 Oct.
 9. The family quickly and safely fled together: Zoe, her husband Roy, sons Duncan, 13, and Nicholas, 10, and the dogs Zeina and Mahla.

-Zoe, a teacher at Piner High School in Santa Rosa, described that terrifying night in this Oct.
-27 CTA video that also reveals her dedication to her students – one of the few things she grabbed as she fled the inferno was ungraded students’ homework.
+Zoe, a teacher at Piner High School in Santa Rosa, described that terrifying night in that also reveals her dedication to her students – one of the few things she grabbed as she fled the inferno was ungraded students’ homework.
 Read here about CTA members stepping up in the wake of the fires to help North Bay students and communities heal.

 Zoe is stunned that Andy the cat is none the worse for wear, despite two months on the lam in a wooded area where animal predators lurk.
 “I’m amazed she is still living.
 We have coyotes.
 We have foxes.”